Accepting family estrangement is the hardest during the holidays. Perhaps you are dealing with family issues that are

-Check out these verses.
-They will encourage you through a difficult time and help you to get through the pain.
+Check out these verses about God never leaving or forsaking you.
+They will encourage you through the holidays and help you to get through the pain.
 I pray you will make the most of your holiday and live your life to the fullest.
-May God’s love shine on you during this most difficult time.
+May God’s love shine on you during this most difficult time